Davidwk123/CPSC-4250-PlantMama/README.md

   }

   .image-container img {
+    width: auto;
+    height: auto;
     max-width: 50%; /* Adjust the maximum width of the images */
-    height: auto;
-  }
+    max-height: 50vh; /* Adjust the maximum height of the images */ }
 </style>
 </head>